vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 	};
 ```

 We will store multipliers of descriptor types in the PoolSizes struct.
-The idea is that its a multiplier on the number of descriptor sets allocated for the pools.
+The idea is that it's a multiplier on the number of descriptor sets allocated for the pools.

 For example, if you set `VK_DESCRIPTOR_TYPE_COMBINED_IMAGE_SAMPLER` to `4.f` in there, it means that when a pool for 1000 descriptors is allocated, the pool will have space for 4000 combined image descriptors.
 The numbers in there as default are a reasonable default, but you can improve memory usage of this allocator significantly if you tweak it to what your project uses.